Validate domain ownership for Amazon Certificate Manager public certificates - Amazon Certificate Manager

 • ACM automatically renews DNS-validated certificates for as long as a certificate remains in use and the DNS record is in place.

 • To be renewed, email-validated certificates require an action by the domain owner.
 ACM begins sending renewal notices 45 days before expiration.
-These notices go to the domain's WHOIS mailbox addresses and up to five common administrator addresses.
+These notices go to one or more of the domain's five common administrator addresses.
 The notifications contain a link that the domain owner can click for easy renewal.
 Once all listed domains are validated, ACM issues a renewed certificate with the same ARN.

 If you lack authorization to edit your domain's DNS database, you must use email validation instead.